-The development of wind energy has the potential to significantly reduce the emissions of harmful air pollutants, greenhouse gases, and our reliance on fossil fuels.
-The U.S. Department of Energy has a goal of 10 GW of wind energy deployment in Michigan by the year 2030.
+The development of wind energy diversifies our sources of energy and is renewable.
 The majority of the areas with high potential for wind energy generation are near the shorelines of the Great Lakes.
 These shorelines have also been documented to provide important habitat for wildlife, including Bald Eagles.
 Research across North America has demonstrated a relationship between the densities of birds in an area and the numbers of avian collisions.
 Avian collisions with wind turbines have been documented but the frequency of those collisions is site and situation specific.
 Birds that use the airspace within the rotor swept area of a turbine are at risk of a collision and therefore the frequency of avian collisions at turbine sites can be directly correlated to the density of birds in the local area.
 The United States Fish and Wildlife Service (USFWS) recently developed the Draft Eagle Conservation Plan Guidance (USFWS 2011).
 These guidelines provide an approach that allows agencies and wind developers to assess the risks of wind projects to eagles.
 This project was designed with feedback from the USFWS and is hoped to contribute to a better understanding of how this proposed project may impact Bald Eagles.